mse2321/muzak_old/README.md

 In a future update, I will add a biography section and possibly links to that artist's website.

 ** Update April 2018 - Spotify has made a change to their API that I will need to investigate and fix in Muzak.
+For now this is down for maintenance.
 I plan to do this as soon as I can.

 Made with the following - HTML5, CSS3, JavaScript, jQuery, Bootstrap, Angular, Spotify API, Responsive Web Design